 - improvise and compose music for a range of purposes using the inter-related dimensions of music

 - listen with attention to detail and recall sounds with increasing aural memory

 - use and understand staff and other musical notations

 - appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians

 - develop an understanding of the history of music.

-As part of our Music Curriculum, our Year 2 pupils are taught ocarinas and Year 3 and Year 4 pupils are taught Samba during the Summer Term, through our partnership with the Peterborough Music Hub, Year 4 are taught clarinet and Year 6 ukuleles.
+As part of our Music Curriculum, our Year 2 pupils are taught ocarinas and Year 3 and Year 4 pupils are taught Recorders.
+During the Summer Term, through our partnership with the Peterborough Music Hub, Year 4 are taught clarinet and Year 6 ukuleles.